Skip to content

 Threat Assessment

-The rapid evaluation of a potential threat’s intent and capability to choose the most appropriate and proportional response.
+Rapid evaluation of intent and capability to choose response.

 (Definition Only)